jlangch/venice/doc/readme/openai-functions.md

 whereas in version 2 the function can return temperatures in Celsius always and the OpenAI model can convert to Fahrenheit if asked from the user.

-You can easily test this by replacing `prompt-usr` in the Phase 2 prompt with
+You can easily test this by replacing the prompt in the Phase 2 with

 ```
+[ { :role     "system"
+    :content  "The current weather in Glasgow is sunny at 16°C." }
   { :role     "user"
     :content  "What is the current weather in Glasgow?
-Give the temperature in Fahrenheit." }
+Give the temperature in Fahrenheit." } ]

+==> "The current weather in Glasgow is sunny at 60.8°F."
 ```

 and the OpenAI model does the conversion.
 Or you can even ask for a final translation to German.

 ```
+[ { :role     "system"
+    :content  "The current weather in Glasgow is sunny at 16°C." }
   { :role     "user"
+    :content  """
-  :content  "What is the current weather in Glasgow?
+              What is the current weather in Glasgow?
 Give the temperature in Fahrenheit.
-Translate the answer to German!" }
+              Translate the answer to German!
+              """ } ]

+==> "Die aktuelle Wetterlage in Glasgow ist sonnig bei 60,8°F."
 ```